os-fpga/1st-CLaaS/README.md

 # Use Cases

-Commercially, 1st CLaaS is used by ThroughPuter, Inc. to provide dynamic classification of streaming data.
+Commercially, 1st CLaaS is used by <a href="https://throughputer.com" target="_blank" atom_fix="_">ThroughPuter, Inc.</a> to provide dynamic classification of streaming data.

 1st CLaaS renders realtime fractals for <a href="http://fractalvalley.net" target="_blank" atom_fix="_">FractalValley.net</a>.